fo0nikens/dev-random-test/README.md

 	$ ./run.sh

 to generate a plot right away.
 Edit the block size and count parameters to adjust the plot.
-You may need to change the first line of run.sh to work with your environment variables.
-Do

-	$ which bash

-to find out what to put in that line.
+Large block counts dont like to write in linux, unless you use /dev/urandom.
+In OSX, /dev/random and /dev/urandom are identical.